Social Innovation in Central Asia

 In 2020, SICA launched the Central Asia Youth Leadership Academy (CAYLA) for civically responsible young leaders who share goals, values, and passion for positive change in their communities.
 The inaugural cohort included 163 young civic leaders from Kazakhstan, Turkmenistan, and Uzbekistan.
 Within three years, SICA has recruited 480 young civic leaders from Kazakhstan, Turkmenistan and Uzbekistan from more than 2,439 applicants.
 Each cycle, launched with a CAYLA Regional Kickoff Conference, offers young civic leaders inspiration, training, and mentorship opportunities.
 CAYLA members study foundational skills in community engagement and leadership via interactive and engaging online activities.
 After graduating from CAYLA, the participants apply their new knowledge and experience through community change projects, supported with small grants and targeted technical assistance from SICA.
 At each step, CAYLA members have an opportunity to network with their peers, civic leaders, established CSOs, and local government officials to share lessons about effective community initiatives.

-POLICY, RESEARCH, AND ADVOCACY
+POLICY, RESEARCH, AND OUTREACH

 - 78 participants from Kazakhstan, Tajikistan, Turkmenistan, and Uzbekistan